Paths to CALS

 - Two-year Associate of Applied Science Degree in six majors

-- Transfer opportunities to a four-year program with AGI degree
+- Transfer opportunities to a four-year program with an AGI degree

 From Community College to CALS